thalesdemo/safenet-auth-api/README.md

 🚀 Get Started with Our SafeNet RESTful Authentication Gateway on [Docker Hub](https://hub.docker.com/r/thalesdemo/safenet-auth-api)!

-👉 Alternately, you can deploy this project directly using our JAR file!
+👉 Alternately, deploy this project directly using our JAR file!
 Check out the [jar](https://github.com/thalesdemo/safenet-auth-api/tree/main/jar) folder in our repository for step-by-step instructions.

 <h2>Important Notice</h2>